bitrise-io/devcenter/_articles/en/tips-and-tricks/android-tips-and-tricks.md

 * `GRADLE_OPTS: '-Dorg.gradle.jvmargs="-Xmx2048m -XX:+HeapDumpOnOutOfMemoryError"'`
 * `JAVA_OPTS: "-Xms512m -Xmx1024m"`

-You can use use both, only one of them or neither if your project’s default configuration meets your heap capacity needs.
+You can not use both, only one of them or neither if your project’s default configuration meets your heap capacity needs.
 Please note that these Env Vars with the `-Xms` and `-Xmx` parameters might get overridden based on your configuration.

 ## Emulators